vincentbarr/vincentbarr.github.com/_posts/2016-05-24-vincent-barr-joins-flickr-shares-photos.md

 Or, perhaps, a spam bot employed by a photography agency will warm my heart by crawling my every post almost as soon as it goes live and 'faveing' it.

-My real hope is that a family member, friend, or acquaintance will visit and revisit the collection from time.
+My real hope is that a family member, friend, or acquaintance will visit and revisit the collection from time to time.
 They could call it our collection if they liked.
 After making a generous donation of $1,000 to a foreign prince who is down on his luck but with access to email and a Western Union, they sign out of Yahoo Mail and head to my Flickr page to search for that one photo that transports them to a previous moment in their life (can't be a moment in the future after all).
 It's a moment they can't otherwise relive, not without DSC00421.JPG.

 Of course, there are a few assumptions to be made: